jstoldi/bike/README.md

 # Bike

-  Organize your classes through namespaces, extend or mix them.
+  Organize your classes in namespaces, extend or mix them.
+Bike helps your keep your project in order.

-  This module can be used `standalone` or inside [behere framework](http://github.com/behere/behere) as `behere.bike`.
+  This module can be used with `node` or in the `browser`.

+## Features

+  * namespaces
+  * extend (inheritance like)
+  * mixin
+  * super methods
+  * self require dependencies
+  * cache

+  * extjs like syntax

 ## Installation